Top 30 Salesforce Record Sharing & Visibility Interview Questions 2026 — OWD, Role Hierarchy, Sharing Rules, FLS & Apex Sharing Explained

 | D | Delete | Can delete records |

-Can User A Delete User B's Records?
+📋 Can User A Delete User B's Record?

 | CRUD Delete | OWD | Role | Can Delete B's Record? |